Postgraduate in Fashion Product Management

 - Entrepreneur with own business.

-Business Studies (UAB), DAF Marketing (ESADE), Fashion Design (IDEP), Tissue Design (Central Sant Martins School of Art), Relationship Marketing (IESE) and Project Management (IESE).
+Bachelor of Business Administration (UAB), Marketing DAF (ESADE), Fashion Design (IDEP), Textile Design (Central Sant Martins School of Art), Relationship Marketing (IESE) and Project Management (IESE).

 La planificación didáctica de todos los cursos IED Master se basa en los criterios que marca el Espacio Europeo de Educación Superior (EEES).
 IED Master adopta un sistema de créditos que sigue la estructura de los European Credit Transfer System (ECTS).
 IED Master expide exclusivamente títulos privados propios.